 - Foam squares are also effective when they are carved or cut and made into stamps.

 3. The local dollar store can be a treasure trove for your artwork especially in the beginning.
-I found some very inexpensive acrylic paint that I used in my journal as well as some pens that work wonderfully when I want to add some details to my watercolour pieces or acrylic experiments.
+I found some very inexpensive acrylic paint that I used in my journal as well as colourful pens that work wonderfully when I want to add details to my watercolour pieces or acrylic experiments.

 4. If you don't like the idea of having to clean up too much, you can opt for coloured pens or pencils or watercolour pencils or sticks as your favourite medium.
 Quick and easy!
-I often work at the kitchen table with my watercolours, or markers and use my craft room when I start collaging, stamping, and painting with acrylic.
+I often work at the kitchen table with my watercolours, or markers, and use my craft room when I start collaging, stamping, and painting with acrylic.